ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

         }
 ```

 Get the current balances.
-This is relevant because the periphery contract sends us the tokens before calling
+The periphery contract sends us the tokens before calling us for the swap.
+This makes it easy for
-us for the swap.
-This makes it easy for the contract to check that it is not being cheated, a check that
+the contract to check that it is not being cheated, a check that *has* to happen in the core contract (because we can be
-*has* to happen in the core contract.
+called by other entities than our periphery contract).

 ```solidity
         uint amount0In = balance0 > _reserve0 - amount0Out ? balance0 - (_reserve0 - amount0Out) : 0;